seanwessmith/baseball/README.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Future Additions:

+x.
+Need to have cron job that runs p_update.php daily

-1. Upload to AWS
+x.
+Upload to AWS

-2. Add cron job to refresh database from this link, needs to reference a schedule so it refreshes only updated teams. https://www.draftkings.com/lineup/getavailableplayerscsv?contestTypeId=21&draftGroupId=8129
+x.
+Add cron job to refresh database from this link, needs to reference a schedule so it refreshes only updated teams. https://www.draftkings.com/lineup/getavailableplayerscsv?contestTypeId=21&draftGroupId=8129